It never is a good feeling to lose a loved one. Why should we then discuss what to wear to a funeral?

 Is a black dress with a self-design of polka dots okay?

-As long as the polka dots are like a self-design and small, it should be okay.
-It should not be overpowering or over-the-top.
+As long as the polka dots are self-designed and small, it should be okay.
+The dots should not be overpowering or over-the-top.

 Are white, off-white, or pastels considered appropriate for a funeral?